matthew-millard/personal-website/blogs/01_21_25_generating_a_dynamic_sitemap_in_remix.md

 ![Code snippet of a Remix loader function generating a sitemap.](https://res.cloudinary.com/hospohub/image/upload/v1737593040/blog_generate_a_dynamic_sitemap_in_remix_vvf3hm.jpg)

-My first ever blog post.
-Let's go!

-I want to share how I generated a dynamic Sitemap for my new personal website.
-Why?
-Because I need one, and it’s something I’ve never done before.

----

 ## Why Do You Need a Sitemap?

 A **Sitemap** is a file that provides information about the pages, images, and other files on your website.
-It helps search engines like <mark>Google crawl your website more effectively</mark> and can improve your SEO.
+It helps search engines like Google crawl your website more effectively and can improve your SEO.
 You can learn more about the protocol on the official [sitemaps.org website](https://www.sitemaps.org/protocol.html).

 ---